JuanGongora/JuanGongora.github.io/_posts/2019-07-24-quickstart_your_nginx_learning.markdown

 > ------extra tip
 >
 > configure flags tell you what you customized in terms of settings for Nginx.
-If you want to apply modules to your configuration, you can see what's available with ./configure --help.
-Take note that if you flag in the configuration where your .conf files will be located (--conf-path=/etc/nginx/nginx.conf) then you should also set where the added module paths need to be as well, since the default path would no longer be valid (set it to --modules-path=/etc/nginx/modules).
+If you want to apply modules to your configuration, you can see what's available with `./configure --help`.
+Take note that if you flag in the configuration where your .conf files will be located (`--conf-path=/etc/nginx/nginx.conf`) then you should also set where the added module paths need to be as well, since the default path would no longer be valid (set it to` --modules-path=/etc/nginx/modules`).
 >
 >
-> To then apply custom modules, you will need to have them be loaded within your .conf file with the string load_module /etc/nginx/modules/name-of-module.so.
-Also take note about reading what sort of parameters a custom module can set under the Modules reference listing here: http://nginx.org/en/docs/
+> To then apply custom modules, you will need to have them be loaded within your .conf file with the string `load_module /etc/nginx/modules/name-of-module.so`.
+Also take note about reading what sort of parameters a custom module can set under the Modules reference listing [here](http://nginx.org/en/docs/).
 >
 > ------extra tip